 terraform init- Initializes a directory that contains Terraform configuration files.

-terraform plan- Creates an execution plan that consists of reading the current state of objects to make sure they are up-to-date, compares the current state of the system with the previous state, and proposes changes in objects necessary to match the declared configuration.
+terraform plan- Creates an execution plan that reads the current state of objects to ensure they are up-to-date.
+Additionally, it compares the system's current state with the previous state and proposes changes in objects necessary to match the declared configuration.

 terraform apply- Executes the proposed plan.